istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 Create a secret in your Istio namespace with the credentials that you use to authenticate to Kiali.

-First define the credentials you want to use for the Kiali username and passphrase:
+First, define the credentials you want to use as the Kiali username and passphrase:

 {{< text bash >}}
 $ KIALI_USERNAME=$(read -p 'Kiali Username: ' uval && echo $uval | base64)